 Alternatively, click on inverted triangle beside the camera icon and select view all.
 It will take you to the location where your screenshots are saved by default.

 If you want to save the screenshot in another location, then click on the inverted triangle beside the camera icon and select save as.
 Choose the location and the screenshot will be saved to that location.

 This method works on both the rooted and non-rooted devices and here are the steps to take a screenshot using ADB:

 - Go to this folder location:

-- Now, in the command prompt, Type this command
+- In the command prompt, type this command

 Adb shell screencap /sdcard/screenshotadb.png

 That’s all.
 You can see screenshot on the internal storage.

 I've tried all the methods and all of them works well.
 I suggest you to try the method which is convenient for you.